 The options accepted by the

-fcli sc-sast scan start
+fcli sc-sast scan startcommand have changed significantly:-

 The

-option, which will auto-detect whether the given file is an MBS file or package file. -
+-m,--mbs-file,-p, and--package-filehave been replaced by the new--file/-foption, which will auto-detect whether the given file is an MBS file or package file. -

 For packages generated by ScanCentral Client 24.2 or above, it is recommended to remove the